 We know that sometimes it's difficult to know what type of care you need.
 That's why we have telephone advice nurses available to assist you.
 Our advice nurses are registered nurses specially trained to help assess medical symptoms and provide advice over the phone, when medically appropriate.
 Whether you are calling for advice or to make an appointment, you can speak to an advice nurse.
 They can often answer questions about a minor concern, tell you what to do if a network facility is closed, or advise you about what to do next, including making a same-day urgent care appointment for you if it's medically appropriate.
-To speak with an advice nurse or make an appointment, please refer to your Provider Directory for appointment and advice telephone numbers.
+To speak with an advice nurse 24 hours a day, seven days a week, or make an appointment, please call 1-800-218-1059 (TTY 711).